pkgw/pwkit/docs/source/foundations/io.rst

    Open as an HDF5 file using :mod:`pandas` and return the item stored under the key *key*. *kwargs* are passed to :func:`pandas.read_hdf`.

+.. method:: Path.read_numpy_text(**kwargs)

+   Read this path into a :class:`numpy.ndarray` as a text file using :func:`numpy.loadtxt`.
+In normal conditions the returned array is two-dimensional, with the first axis spanning the rows in the file and the second axis columns (but see the *unpack* keyword). *kwargs* are passed to :func:`numpy.loadtxt`; they likely are:

+   dtype : data type
+     The data type of the resulting array. comments : str
+     If specific, a character indicating the start of a comment. delimiter : str
+     The string that separates values.
+If unspecified, any span of whitespace works. converters : dict
+     A dictionary mapping zero-based column *number* to a function that will turn the cell text into a number. skiprows : int (default=0)
+     Skip this many lines at the top of the file usecols : sequence
+     Which columns keep, by number, starting at zero. unpack : bool (default=False)
+     If true, the return value is transposed to be of shape ``(cols, rows)``. ndmin : int (default=0)
+     The returned array will have at least this many dimensions; otherwise mono-dimensional axes will be squeezed.

 .. method:: Path.read_pandas(format='table', **kwargs)